CurveDocs/curve-docs/docs/crvUSD/leverage/LeverageZap1inch.md

 !!!info "Required Changes to `Controller.vy`"
+    This zap only works for crvUSD and lending markets which were deployed using the blueprint implementation at [`0x4c5d4F542765B66154B2E789abd8E69ed4504112`](https://etherscan.io/address/0x4c5d4F542765B66154B2E789abd8E69ed4504112).
+Markets deployed prior to that can only make use of the regular [`LeverageZap.vy`](./LeverageZap.md).

     To enable the functionality of such Zap contracts, minor modifications were necessary in the `Controller.vy` contract.
 Functions such as `create_loan_extended`, `borrow_more_extended`, `repay_extended`, `_liquidity`, and `liquidate_extended` were enhanced with an additional constructor argument `callback_bytes: Bytes[10**4]`.
 This allows users to pass bytes to the Zap contract.
 Additionally, the internal `execute_callback` function, which manages the callbacks, was also updated.